twse/bobsgame-fonts/Pixel Sans.md

 ### Font Replacement (PlayStation 3)
 Use PS3Xploit's Flash Font Replacer or Rebug Toolbox with FileZilla to change the font. **Pixel Sans** (or Terminal/Textbook) is named `SCE-PS3-RD-R-LATIN(2).TTF` and **Pixel Sans Fallback** is named `SCE-PS3-NR-R-JPN.TTF` (Japanese) or `SCE-PS3-YG-R-KOR.TTF` (Korean).

-**P.S.** The console stores its fonts in `data/font` or `dev_rebug/data/font` (FileZilla, if Rebug Toolbox is installed).
-The font can be changed in **Settings: Theme Settings: Font** (the system software language must not be Chinese or Korean).
-Using the system software in version ≤ 4.81, non-hybrid firmwares or non-PlayStation 3 browsers (e.g. Firefox Desktop or WebPositive) will disable all features.
+**P.S.** The console stores its fonts in `data/font` or `dev_rebug/data/font` (FileZilla, if Rebug Toolbox is installed) and can be changed in **Settings: Theme Settings: Font** (the system software language must not be Chinese or Korean).
+On version ≤ 4.81, non-hybrid firmwares or non-PlayStation 3 browsers (e.g. Firefox Desktop or WebPositive) it disables all features.

 ### Font Linking (Windows and Wine)
 Use the registry editor (under Windows 10 and 11 the program is available as a shortcut under **Windows Administrative Tools**) to add **Pixel Sans**, **Pixel Sans Terminal** and **Pixel Sans Textbook** to `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink` with the value `Pixel Sans Fallback.ttf,Pixel Sans Fallback` and restart the computer.